AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ### Commune

-When you **spend uninterrupted time \(an hour or so\) in quiet communion with your deity**, you:
+When you **spend uninterrupted time (an hour or so) in quiet communion with your deity**, you:

 - Lose any spells already granted to you.
-- Are granted new spells of your choice whose total levels don’t exceed your own level+1, and none of which is a higher level than your own level.
+- Are granted new spells (excluding rotes) of your choice whose total levels don’t exceed your own level+1, and none of which is a higher level than your own level (you may choose the same spell more than once).
-- Prepare all of your rotes, which never count against your limit.
+- Are granted each of your rotes once.

 ---

 If you like you can prepare the same spell more than once.

-### Cast a Spell
+### Cast a Spell (WIS)

 When you **unleash a spell granted to you by your deity**, roll+WIS. ✴On a 10+, the spell is successfully cast and your deity does not revoke the spell, so you may cast it again. ✴On a 7–9, the spell is cast, but choose one: